Trump warns 2020 Dems that Bloomberg will turn his back on them

 Taking aim at the former New York City mayor, Trump tweeted on Thursday morning that “Mini Mike Bloomberg is playing poker with his foolhardy and unsuspecting Democrat rivals.
 He says that if he loses (he really means when!) in the primaries, he will spend money helping whoever the Democrat nominee is.
 By doing this, he figures, they won’t hit him as hard....during his hopeless 'presidential' campaign.
 They will remain silent!”

-Giving his apparent prediction, the president then claimed: “The fact is, when Mini losses, he will be spending very little of his money on these 'clowns' because he will consider himself to be the biggest clown of them all -- and he will be right!.”
+The president then claimed: “The fact is, when Mini losses, he will be spending very little of his money on these 'clowns' because he will consider himself to be the biggest clown of them all -- and he will be right!”

+This prediction by Trump would appear to fly in the face of plans by an allied Bloomberg group to spend millions attacking Trump over the airwaves regardless of whether Bloomberg wins.

 Bloomberg quickly fired back.